MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

     :::image type="content" source="media/advanced-bot-framework-composer/Gd_call_PVA_Topic.png" alt-text="Screenshot of Composer's add node menu.":::

-- You can add new Bot Framework triggers of any kind to your main (also known as "root") dialog.
+- You can add new Composer triggers of any kind to your main (also known as "root") dialog.

 - You can send messages and ask questions from these Composer triggers.

 - You can't use the Regular expression recognizer in the main dialog.
 Using the Regular expression recognizer in the main dialog will prevent you from publishing your Composer content to Power Virtual Agents.
 However, you can use the Regular expression recognizer in any other Composer dialog.

-- You can add any events and triggers to newly created Bot Framework dialogs.
+- You can add any Composer events and triggers to newly created dialogs.

 - On the **Bot Responses** tab, the **Common** section should be empty.
 Using any assets there will result in validation errors and prevent you from publishing your Composer content to Power Virtual Agents.